LazarusID/experiencetable/README.md

   recent enough CMake.
 The good news is that it's very easy to build the latest CMake from source and install it on your system.

 * Version 9+ of GCC or CLang, so that you have support for the c++ filesystem library.
+On Windows only building with mingw is supported.
+The easiest mingw is by `choco install mingw64` and the only version officially supported for Windows.

-* Make
+* Make (on Windows, get make via `choco install make`).

 ### Configuring The Build

 Create a folder below or outside of the root of your file checkout or archive expansion.
 I usually create "build" below the root fo the repository.

     mkdir build
     cd build